Need2Watch/N2W_Front/README.md

 *Note: It's required to have installed Node.js for executing the application.*

 For testing the application execute *npm install* and *npm run serve* in the root directory.
-The app will be opened on the localhost port 8080.
+The app will be opened on the localhost port 8080 by default.

 ## Project setup
 ```